 Attending class, arriving for class on time, and remaining in class until the end of the class period is fundamental to academic success.
 Each student will be allowed three absences over the course of the semester.
-All subsequent absences after the third will result in a deduction of 10 points from the final average per absence.
-Note: Students who miss 25% or more of the classes (8 or more absences) will fail the course.
+All subsequent absences after the third will result in a deduction of one letter grade from the final average.
+Note: Students who miss 7 or more classes will fail the course.
+An absence equates to any class date you do not sign the roll.

-1-3 absences = no penalty 4 absences = deduction of 10 points from final grade 5 absences = deduction of 20 points from final grade 6 absences = deduction of 30 points from final grade 7 absences = deduction of 40 points from final grade 8 or more absences will result in failure of the course
+1-3 absences = no penalty

+4 absences = deduction of one letter grade

+5 absences = deduction of two letter grades

+6 absences = deduction of three letter grades

+7 or more absences will result in failure of the course